apiaryio/apiaryio.github.com/_posts/2014-12-04-Next-Version-of-API-Documentation.md

 ---

-I encourage you to switch to the New Documentation and try these new features; you can refer to our [recent article](http://blog.apiary.io/2014/03/21/Re-API-Design-for-Humans/) to learn how to do so.
+I encourage you to switch to the new documentation and try these new features; you can refer to our [recent article](http://blog.apiary.io/2014/03/21/Re-API-Design-for-Humans/) to learn how to do so.

 Please note, we will soon be switching all the existing API documentations to this new layout.

-In the meantime, we would love to hear your feedback—if there is anything we can fix, add or improve in the New Documentation, please let us know.
+In the meantime, we would love to hear your feedback—if there is anything we can fix, add or improve in the new documentation, please let us know.

 Thanks a lot!